ubclaunchpad/LP-website/src/docs/handbook/code-of-conduct.md

 # Code of Conduct

 UBC Launch Pad is committed to building a creative, inclusive, and collaborative tech community.
 This Code of Conduct outlines our expectations for all members and the standards for behaviour within our community.
-THIS IS AN INTENTIONALLY ADDED DUMMY STRING

 ## Expectations